zfoh/haskell-simple-install/README.md

 ## Prerequisites

-Most programming still requires some basic familiarity with the commandline.
+Most programming still requires some basic familiarity with the command line.
 Haskell is no exception, so you should know how to use the terminal on your computer.

 This installation guide describes a bunch of commands that you should be able to type in and execute.
-You don't need to be a commandline-ninja, but you'll be a lot more effective if you can change directories, copy/move files, list directory contents and a couple of other basic things.
+You don't need to be a command line ninja, but you'll be a lot more effective if you can change directories, copy/move files, list directory contents and a couple of other basic things.

 If you're absolutely new to this, we recommend you take some time to familiarise yourself with the following: